MicrosoftDocs/biztalk-docs/biztalk/core/update-references-to-bam-primary-import-database-name-and-connection-string.md

     1. Comment out all of the database sections except for the BizTalkMgmtDb, OldPrimaryImportDatabase, PrimaryImportDatabase, ArchivingDatabase, AnalysisDatabase, StarSchemaDatabase, and Alert.

-    2. For the BizTalkMgmtDb, OldPrimaryImportDatabase, PrimaryImportDatabase, ArchivingDatabase, AnalysisDatabase, StarSchemaDatabase, and Alert sections, set the **"SourceServer"** and **"Destination Server"** to the name of the existing server where those databases reside.
+    2. For the BizTalkMgmtDb, OldPrimaryImportDatabase, PrimaryImportDatabase, ArchivingDatabase, AnalysisDatabase, StarSchemaDatabase, and Alert sections, set the **SourceServer** and **Destination Server** to the name of the existing server where those databases reside.

     3. For PrimaryImportDatabase, set the **"SourceServer"** to the name of the server where you have moved the BAM Primary Import database.